It’s a 3-D world

 These advantages have not gone unnoticed by the major companies in the technology sector such as Google or Apple.
 Google’s Project Tango intends to integrate these 3D sensors in mobile devices, indeed they are providing a prototype tablet for developers.
 Moreover Apple has bought Israeli company PrimeSense, possibly to include this technology in the future on their own devices.

 In gradiant, we have several years of experience in the processing of 3D images obtained from low cost depth sensors.
 We work on projects related to security and trade, health and even livestock.
-Our Automatic People Counter uses this new technology to obtain a counting accuracy of 9
+Our Automatic People Counter uses this new technology to obtain a counting accuracy of 95% even in crowded scenes.
+In the HOLOS project, we use a depth sensor to monitor the agitation of bedridden patients noninvasively.
+In the TECOOPAGA project we analyze the quality of beef by extracting features related to the animal’s volume.

 We will keep working in order to take advantage of this new technology, which will help us to better perceive the world around us, a world in three dimensions.